apptainer/singularity-userdocs/security.rst

    updates so, when a CVE is announced publicly PRO subscribers are already using patched software.

-Security is not a checkbox that one can tick and forget.
+Security is not a check box that one can tick and forget.
 It’s an ongoing process that begins with software architecture, and continues all the way through to ongoing security practices.
 In addition to ensuring that containers are run without elevated privileges where appropriate, and that containers are produced by trusted sources, users must monitor their containers for newly discovered vulnerabilities and update when necessary just as they would with any other software.
 Sylabs is constantly probing to find and patch vulnerabilities within Singularity, and will continue to do so.